Miami Tax Fraud Lawyer

 Generally speaking, tax fraud cases can take quite awhile before they reach a courtroom.
 How will the investigation work?
 Usually, the Criminal Investigation Division (CID) of the IRS will conduct an investigation into your case.
 After completing an investigation, the CID will take any evidence to the prosecution.
 There, prosecutors will also evaluate your case and will decide whether to continue with the tax fraud case.

-However, don’t let the length of this process allow you to think you can wait to speak to an attorney.
+However, don’t let the length of this process allow you to think you can wait to speak to an lawyer.
 It’s essential to talk with a Miami tax fraud lawyer as soon as possible.
 Before your case makes it to court, you will need an experienced lawyer on your side who can help you through the long process of dealing with IRS investigators and prosecutors.

 The penalties for federal tax fraud are governed by the Internal Revenue Code.
 Section 7201 of the Code states that if convicted you could serve up to five years in prison and pay up to $100,000 in fines, or both, for each offense.
-Having an experienced tax fraud attorney at your side can help you avoid the strict penalties and consequences of tax fraud.
+Having an experienced tax fraud lawyer at your side can help you avoid the strict penalties and consequences of tax fraud.

 When you’ve been accused of a white collar crime like federal tax evasion, you’ll be dealing with an especially complicated area of the law.
 An experienced Miami tax fraud lawyer can assess your case for you.
 Contact us to learn more about how we can assist with your defense.